Ga11u/tekna-workshop/cassandra/README.md

 You can type `exit` to leave.

 ## Step 5: Cassandra is running but we want to see the DB
-You will stop Cassandra and extend the docker compose to add a new service to visualise Cassandra
+You can stop Cassandra and extend the docker compose to add a new service to visualise Cassandra.

 To stop the cluster using Docker
 ```sh